 Our franchise and management agreements for our manachised hotels typically run for a fixed term of 8 to 15 years.
 We generally charge our franchisees an upfront franchise fee at a rate of RMB4,000 to RMB6,000 per room, depending on the brand of the manachised hotel, as well as fees related to pre-opening services, including information system installation service.
 After a manachised hotel opens, we generally charge the franchisee a monthly franchise and management fee of 5% to 6% of the gross revenues generated by each manachised hotel depending on the hotel brand.
 Furthermore, we charge our franchisees a fixed monthly hotel managers fee, fees for purchase of hotel supplies and other products, and other on-going service fees, such as system and accounting support fees.
-We do not expect any material franchise and management sto be terminated in the foreseeable future.
+We do not expect any material franchise and management agreements to be terminated in the foreseeable future.

-Leased hotels.
+• Leased hotels.
 In the year ended December 31, 2019, we generated revenues of RMB614.8 million from our leased hotels, which accounted for 39.2% of our net revenues for the period.
 In the year ended December 31, 2020, we generated revenues of RMB496.5 million from our leased hotels, which accounted for 31.7% of our net revenues for the period.
 In the six months ended June 30, 2020 and 2021, we generated revenues of RMB159.1 million and RMB308.8 million from our leased hotels, respectively, which accounted for 29.5% and 31.2% of our net revenues for the periods, respectively.
-We expect that revenues for our leased hotels will remain relatively stable in the foreseeable future.
+We expect that revenues from our leased hotels will remain relatively stable in the foreseeable future.
 As of June 30, 2021, we had one leased hotel under development, which commenced operations in July 2021.

 For our leased hotels, we lease properties from real estate owners or lessors and we are responsible for hotel development and customization to conform to our standards, as well as for repairs and maintenance and operating costs and expenses of properties over the term of the lease.
 We are also responsible for all aspects of hotel operations and management, including hiring, training and supervising the hotel managers and employees required to operate our hotels and purchasing supplies.
 Our typical lease term ranges from 10 to 20 years.
 We typically enjoy an initial three- to six-month rent-free period.
-After that, we generally pay fixed rent on a monthly or quarterly basis for the first two years of the lease term.
+After that, we generally pay fixed rent on a monthly or quarterly basis for the first two years of the lease term, after which we are generally subject to a modest increase every two to five years within the lease term.
 We do not expect any material lease agreements to be terminated in the foreseeable future.